 Carrying around excess weight adds significant wear and tear to aging joints.
 Therefore, maintaining a healthy weight is one of the most important things you can do for an aging body.
 This is largely tied to nutrition through managing calorie intake.

 In addition to that, a healthy diet helps to decrease levels of systemic inflammation.
 This inflammation adds to joint pain, decreases energy levels, and fuels the progression of most chronic diseases.

 Maintaining physical activity levels through exercise is an important part of keeping your body young.
 However, it needs to extend beyond just building muscular strength and endurance.

-The problem with most training plans is they stop seeking to build whole body athleticism.
+The problem with most training plans is they stop seeking to build whole-body athleticism.
 Even many “functional training” programs only train in certain motions.

-The foundation for developing physical fitness should first begin with developing a Blueprint for Movement.
+The foundation for developing physical fitness should begin with developing a Blueprint for Movement.
 This means addressing joint stability, mobility, and control before seeking to move as much weight as possible.

 Not only does this help to combat much of the decline seen with aging, but it also builds a body more capable of performance, which we will learn next is an important part of being ready for peak performance.

 4. Challenge Your Body